collective/Products.EasyNewsletter/README.txt

     4. Install EasyNewsletter via Plone Management Interface

-    5. Add an "Newsletter Subscriber" portlet and enter the path to the EasyNewsletter object, e.g.: /portal/newsletter (To this newsletter the subscribers will be added).
+    5. Add an "Newsletter Subscriber" portlet and select the EasyNewsletter (To this newsletter the subscribers will be added).

 Documentation